 As the new director, Jackie wants to provide more support for local snowshoe events through USSSA.
 Support for events through the governing body can truly invest in the grassroots of the sport.
 Next year, expect one national event to bring together snowshoe lovers of all ages and abilities!

 Jackie truly exemplifies the characteristics of this award as a snowshoe racer and advocate.
-Her dedication to the sport through race directing, management of the USSSA, and extremely impressive athletic career are all models of what this award stands for in the community.
-Moreover, Jackie shows kindness and caring for those around her, whether giving back or a friendly smile on the field.
+Her dedication to the sport through race directing, management of the USSSA, and awe-inspiring athletic career are all models of what this award stands for in the community.
+Moreover, Jackie shows kindness and caring for those around her by giving back or a friendly smile on the field.

 As Elmore mentioned, and the rest of the snowshoe community can certainly agree, we’re excited about what lies ahead for our sport with Jackie at the helm!